About Dental Fillings

 Dental fillings are typically used to treat teeth that suffer from cavities, or have been cracked or broken.
 Also, cases when your teeth have been worn due to misuse – such as tooth grinding or nail biting – may also lead to the need for a dental filling.
 The steps involved with a tooth cavity filling are quite straightforward.
 First you will have your initial appointment where we will take a close look at the problem, and determine what course of action to take.
 Should fillings be required, the area will first be numbed with the help of a local anesthetic, and a drill, laser or air abrasion instrument will be used to remove the decayed material from the cavity.

 Once the cavity is clean, it is time to add the filling material.
 Now, depending on the type of filling you want, there are several options that may be available in terms of the materials used: amalgam, ceramics, cast gold and glass ionomer are some of the best known options.

-• Fillings are quite resilient, typically lasting between five and seven years.
-Despite being temporary, there are fillings that can last for up to 15 years – for example, gold cast fillings.
+- Fillings are quite resilient, typically lasting between five and seven years.
+There are fillings that can last for up to 15 years – for example, gold cast fillings.

 Q: Is the procedure painful?

-A: At our clinic the procedure is completely painless, however some patients may experience pain when biting or applying pressure to the tooth for a few days after the procedure.
+A: While every case is different, most of our patients tell us that have a filling at our clinic was painless.
+Some patients; however, may experience pain when biting or applying pressure to the tooth for a few days after the procedure.